pwelagedara/django_nba_starter/README.md

 ```

 > ***NOTE:*** *Use the [Dockerfile](Dockerfile) in the repo as a starting point to build a production grade image.
 Be sure to update [.dockerignore](.dockerignore) to prevent unwanted files getting copied into the container image.*

+#### Without virtual environments

+> ***NOTE:*** *It has been observed that Django management commands threw errors when executed from a shell script.
+I have made no attempts to solve this issue.
+Avoid using helper scripts here.*

 ##### ***Step 1:*** Clone the project and `cd` into the project directory.
 ```shell